On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Introduction

-In \cite{ChaeWu2012}, local existence and uniqueness was shown for $\be \in [0,1]$ provided that $\til{\mu}<-1/2$, while \cite{JollyKumarMartinez2020b} established local well-posedness for the more singular range $\be \in (1,2)$ provided, again, that $\til{\mu}<-1/2$.
-The key difference between the regimes $\be\in[0,1]$ and $\be\in(1,2)$ are in the identification of a suitable linear system that allows one to accommodate the more nuanced commutator structure of \eqref{eq:gsqg} when establishing stability-type estimates \textit{at the critical regularity level}.
-In particular, the need for such a system is crucial when establishing \textit{continuity of the solution map} since the classical estimates for the transport equation require control of $\Sob{\nabla u}{H^{\be}}$ and therefore one must exploit additional cancellation in the form of commutators.
-In an extension of the seminal work of J. Bourgain and D. Li, it was shown by H. Kwon in \cite{Kwon2020} that the threshold $\til{\mu}=-1/2$ is in fact sharp in the endpoint case of the 2D Euler equation by demonstrating strong ill-posedness in $H^{1}(\RR^2)$ of the corresponding initial value problem for all $-1/2\leq\til{\mu}<0$.
-The recent ill-posedness result \cite{JeongKim2021} remarks that ill-posedness for the corresponding logarithmically regularized inviscid equation in the range $\be\in(0,1]$ can also be established, leaving the range $\be\in(1,2)$ an open consideration, although presumably, the recent work of \cite{CordobaZoroa-Martinez2022} can be adopted to establish ill-posedness in this regime as well.
-In light of these results and those in \cite{ChaeJeongNaOh2023a, ChaeJeongOh2023b}, it would be interesting to establish ill-posedness for the general class of models considered in this article and in the generality of the borderline regularity framework developed here.
+In \cite{ChaeWu2012}, local existence and uniqueness was shown for $\beta \in [0,1]$ provided that $\widetilde{\mu }<-1/2$, while \cite{JollyKumarMartinez2020b} established local well-posedness for the more singular range $\beta \in (1,2)$ provided, again, that $\widetilde{\mu }<-1/2$.
+The key difference between the regimes $\beta \in [0,1]$ and $\beta \in (1,2)$ are in the identification of a suitable linear system that allows one to accommodate the more nuanced commutator structure of {\eqref{eq:gsqg}} when establishing stability-type estimates \textit{at the critical regularity level}.
+In particular, the need for such a system is crucial when establishing \textit{continuity of the solution map} since the classical estimates for the transport equation require control of $\lVert \nabla u\rVert _{H^{\beta }}$; one must thus appeal to additional cancellation in the form of commutators.
+In an extension of the seminal work of J. Bourgain and D. Li, it was shown by H. Kwon in \cite{Kwon2020} that the threshold $\widetilde{\mu }=-1/2$ is in fact sharp in the endpoint case of the 2D Euler equation by demonstrating strong ill-posedness in $H^{1}(\mathbb{R}^{2})$ of the corresponding initial value problem for all $-1/2\leq \widetilde{\mu }<0$.
+These considerations were subsequently extended to the inviscid gSQG family by I.-J. Jeong and J. Kim in \cite{JeongKim2021} and D. C\'ordoba and L. Mart\'inez-Zoroa in \cite{CordobaZoroa-Martinez2022}.
+On the one hand, since the ill-posedness phenomenon arises instantaneously in time, one cannot expect a simple damping mechanism, for instance, in the form of adding $-\gamma \theta $, where $\gamma >0$ to the right-hand side of {\eqref{eq:gsqg}}, to preclude the behavior leading to ill-posedness.
+On the other hand, as previously mentioned, if one adds dissipation in the form of $-\gamma \Lambda ^{\kappa }$, where $\gamma ,\kappa >0$, then the initial value problem becomes locally well-posed in the corresponding scaling-critical spaces and {globally} well-posed for sufficiently small data.
+A natural question to ask, therefore, is what is the \textit{weakest} form of dissipation that one could add to support a well-posedness theory in a borderline regularity setting?